Uconn Health

 Scientists hunt for genes behind rare skin condition

-Knowledge-focused Recruiting nowThis study aims to find the genes that cause aplasia cutis congenita (ACC), a rare condition where babies are born with missing patches of skin.
-Researchers will analyze DNA and tissue samples from 600 participants, including affected individuals and their family members.
-The goa…
+Knowledge-focused Recruiting nowThis study aims to find the genes and genetic changes that cause aplasia cutis congenita (ACC), a rare condition where babies are born with missing patches of skin.
+Researchers will analyze DNA from 600 people with ACC and their family members.
+The goal is to better understand th…

 Sponsor: UConn Health • Aim: Knowledge-focused